themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 ## Code Implementation
-The official implementation from the paper authors is available [here](https://github.com/google-research/fixmatch).
-Unofficial implementations using RandAugment and evaluated on CIFAR-10 and CIFAR-100 in PyTorch are available here ([first](https://github.com/kekmodel/FixMatch-pytorch), [second](https://github.com/CoinCheung/fixmatch), [third](https://github.com/valencebond/FixMatch_pytorch)).
+The official implementation of FixMatch in Tensorflow by the paper authors is available [here](https://github.com/google-research/fixmatch).
+Unofficial implementations of FixMatch paper in PyTorch are available on github ([first](https://github.com/kekmodel/FixMatch-pytorch), [second](https://github.com/CoinCheung/fixmatch), [third](https://github.com/valencebond/FixMatch_pytorch)).
+They use RandAugment and are evaluated on CIFAR-10 and CIFAR-100.
+The paper is available here: [FixMatch on Arxiv](https://arxiv.org/abs/2001.07685).

 ## Citation Info (BibTex)
 If you found this blog post useful, please consider citing it as: